YashRaoPatankar25MIP10105/digital-literacy-project/README.md

 It also introduces important concepts related to cyber safety and effective use of technology.

 ## Repository Structure
-- report/ → Final project report
+- Project_Report/ → Final report
 - task-1-presentation/ → Infographic made using canva
 - task-2-portfolio/ → Profile screenshots  of github linkdin Stack Overflow
 - task-3-platforms/ → Google Form on digital awareness and hackerRank